-Soft and chewy gingersnaps, flavoured with both powdered and fresh ginger.
+Delicious soft gingersnaps with fresh ginger and powdered ginger, for twice the ginger flavour.
 Rolling in raw sugar before baking gives them sparkle and great crunch.

 Gingersnaps are always nice to have around during the holiday season, but these ones are a favourite of mine to enjoy year round.
 They are a ginger cookie lovers cookie, with both powdered and fresh ginger.
 I also love how the bit of whole wheat flour in these cookies make them wonderfully chewy.
 And finally, the coarse turbinado sugar adds great sparkle and crunch to these cookies.

 This recipe makes a large batch of cookies, but they keep well for days or you can freeze them, too, either before baking or after.
 They would also be great gifting cookies, as they would package up and travel well.

 Butter – Unsalted butter is specified, but you can use salted butter.
 Just be sure to reduce the added salt in the recipe accordingly, so your cookies don’t come out too salty.